feast-dev/feast/sdk/python/feast/infra/online_stores/contrib/couchbase_online_store/README.md

 # Couchbase Online Store
-Utilizes Couchbase Server as the underlying store for the online feature store.
+This contribution makes it possible to use [Couchbase Capella Operational](https://docs.couchbase.com/cloud/get-started/intro.html) as an online store for Feast.

 #### Create a feature repository